ZentaChain/zentalk-node/README.md

 [![Go Version](https://img.shields.io/badge/Go-1.21+-00ADD8?style=flat&logo=go)](https://go.dev/)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

+## ⚠️ UNDER DEVELOPMENT - NOT FOR PRODUCTION

+**This project is currently under active development and is NOT ready for production use.**

+- ❌ Security audits not completed
+- ❌ Reward system not yet implemented
+- ❌ Network stability not guaranteed
+- ❌ May contain bugs and vulnerabilities

+**Use at your own risk.
+Do not run nodes with sensitive data or in production environments.**

+---

 ## Overview

 ZenTalk Node is a command-line tool that allows you to run relay and mesh storage nodes for the ZenTalk decentralized messaging network.
 By running a node, you contribute to the network's infrastructure and earn CHAIN token rewards.